artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

 The VM can be installed in the usual virtualization software, such as VirtualBox or VMWare.
 Install one of those softwares and import the VM (you can follow a tutorial on the Internet).
 The screenshots in this tutorial are for VirtualBox.

 Finally, run the VM, check that the boot is successful, and log into Linux using the user and password **rvfpga**.
-If the boot gives problems, try changing the USB version of the VM from 2.0 to 1.1.
+If the boot gives problems, try changing the USB version of the VM from 2.0 to 1.1, or the memory amount used by the VM.

 Ignore all Ubuntu upgrade proposal windows, Guest Additions, PlatformIO, etc. that open automatically on the VM.